 University of Tennessee at Chattanooga - Wolf Trap

-An arts integrated early learning program of the Southeast Center for Education in the Arts.
+An arts integrated early learning program of the Arts-Based Collaborative.

 The University of Tennessee at Chattanooga - Wolf Trap is the first university-named Affiliate Program of the nationally renown Wolf Trap Institute for Early Learning through the Arts.
 UTC-Wolf Trap serves grades Pre-K- 1st by partnering a Wolf Trap Teaching Artist with a classroom teacher that co-facilitate arts integrated instruction targeting literacy and social emotional learning needs.
 Each Wolf Trap Classroom Residency consists of 16-sessions that include:

 - 1 classroom observation where the Wolf Trap Teaching Artist meets the students and gets a sense of the learning environment and classroom space.

 - 4 planning sessions between the Wolf Trap Teaching Artist and the classroom teacher to customize a residency that supports students' needs.